akashkokare2910/Hotel-Management-System/README.md

 Here you can find the Python GUI Generating
 Food-bill in Hotel Management System.

-Good Python Project for Absolute Beginner's
+Great Python Project for Absolute Beginner's
 Who want to create mini-projects.